 The realistic school of acting

 My realistic acting technique requires that the actor fully engage into the life reality of a character.
 To this end, the actor must dedicate time to the study, the practice and the development of his own working method, his own way of expressing and narrating the story of the life of a character.
-The work of the actor is a very personal form of self-expression.
-The art of acting is both a conscious and intuitive process.
-It can take from one to three years to learn this process.

 It is interesting to remind ourselves that this type of technique has influenced the work of such great artists as Leonardo DiCaprio, Kate Winslet, Daniel Day Lewis, Meryl Streep, Heath Ledger, Anne Hathaway, Joaquin Phoenix, Michelle Williams, Christian Bale, Marlon Brando, Marilyn Monroe, Paul Newman, Robert De Niro, Al Pacino, Clifford Odets, Elia Kazan and many other great actors, writers, directors and producers.